snuspl/cruise/README.md

 # Cruise

-Cruise a machine learning (ML) framework with automatic system configuration, built on top of [Apache REEF]('https://reef.apache.org').
+Cruise is a distributed machine learning (ML) framework with automatic system configuration, built on top of [Apache REEF]('https://reef.apache.org').
-Currently, Cruise consists of a Parameter Server (`Cruise PS`) for asynchronous ML training and a BSP-style engine (`Cruise Pregel`) for graph processing.
+Currently, Cruise consists of a Parameter Server (`Cruise PS`) for asynchronous ML training and a BSP-style engine (`Cruise Pregel`) for  processing data represented as a [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)).

 ## Submodules